ChhaviMalik09/FruitScan-Quality-Assessment/README.md

 # FruitScan- A Smart Fruit Quality Assessment System

 ## 🚀Project Overview
-FruitScan is an AI-powered Fruit Quality Assessment System that uses Deep Learning and Computer Vision to identify fruits, evaluate freshness, and assess overall quality from uploaded images.
+FruitScan is an AI-powered Fruit Quality Assessment System that leverages Deep Learning and Computer Vision to automatically identify fruits, evaluate freshness, and assess overall quality from uploaded images.

-The system can classify fruits, determine whether they are fresh or rotten, assign quality grades, and provide nutritional information.
-It also includes features such as detection history, analytics visualization, downloadable PDF reports, and audio-based result output.
+The system can classify different fruit categories, determine whether a fruit is fresh or rotten, assign quality grades, and provide detailed nutritional information.
+It also includes advanced features such as prediction history management, analytics visualization, downloadable PDF reports, and audio-based result feedback for enhanced user interaction.

-The project was developed through dataset organization, exploratory data analysis (EDA), image preprocessing, CNN experimentation, and Vision Transformer (ViT) model development.
-The final deployment utilizes Vision Transformer models integrated with a Flask backend, and an interactive web interface.
+The project addresses the challenge of manual fruit inspection by providing a fast, consistent, and intelligent quality assessment solution.
+It was developed through dataset organization, exploratory data analysis (EDA), image preprocessing, CNN-based experimentation, and Vision Transformer (ViT) model development.
+The final implementation utilizes Vision Transformer models integrated with a Flask backend and an interactive web-based frontend for real-time fruit quality analysis.

 ***